Notify me

 What do you think?

-In case you’re reading this article and haven’t yet noticed how it relates to our unique watches . . . in my opinion, we’re arguably the first conceptual-art-jewellery watch brand.
+In case you’re reading this article and haven’t yet noticed how it relates to our unique watches . . . in my opinion, we’re arguably the first conceptual-art-jewellery-based watch brand.
 Which makes us part of this same revolution.

 Techno-circle #1 watch in polished aluminium